Dzzs/Projects/README.md

 # Introduction
-This is a central reposity for documetation around some of my home lab projects.
+This is a central reposity for documetation around some of my home lab and related projects.

 ---